weaviate/weaviate-io/developers/weaviate/tutorials/spark-connector.md

 The Spark Connector assumes that a schema has already been created in Weaviate.
 For this reason we will use the Python client to create this schema.
 For more information on how we create the schema see this [tutorial](./how-to-create-a-schema.md).

-Additionally we will specify the vectorizer as `text2vec-huggingface` and `facebook-dpr` as the specific models from HuggingFace which we can use to vectorize our queries.
-Make sure your HuggingFace Access Token is added to your path variable using the command `export HUGGINGFACE_APIKEY=my-key-here`

 ```python
 import weaviate